Djokovic, Federer in Wimbledon landmarks as title showdown nears - RFI

 "I felt like now I've had some good progress.
 I'm taking the ball earlier.
 Obviously I've gotten used to the conditions, gotten used to the balls, the court speed," said Federer whose comfortable last-16 win against Lorenzo Sonego was the 105th of his Wimbledon career.

-Should Federer reach the semi-finals, he will face either Italian seventh seed Matteo Berrettini or Felix Auger-Aliassime, the 16th-seeded Canadian.
+Should Federer reach the semi-finals for the 14th time, he will face either Italian seventh seed Matteo Berrettini or Felix Auger-Aliassime, the 16th-seeded Canadian.

 Berrettini, the Queen's Club winner, has emerged as a champion-in-waiting should Djokovic or Federer falter.